 This paper involves an assessment of a specific patient in an acute care setting and the subsequent identification of a significant patient problem.
 The student will then perform a literature review of the problem and related nursing interventions.
 The literature review will include one research study.
-Based on the relevant patient data collected and the review of the literature, the student will propose a specific, individualized nursing care plan designed to address the identified problem, from the time of assessment until the anticipated discharge.
+Based on the relevant patient data collected and the review of the literature, the student will identify patient outcomes (goals), and propose a specific, individualized nursing care plan designed to address the identified problem, from the time of assessment until the anticipated discharge.
 In addition, the plan will indicate how the nursing interventions will be implemented and evaluated.
-Finally, the student will reflect on and briefly discuss insights gained by planning to implement theory based (evidence based) practice.
+Finally, the student will reflect on and briefly discuss insights gained by planning to implement theory based and evidence based practice.